 Founded in 2016, we at The Uganda School Project set out to support educational development in Uganda.
 The aim is simple; find schools that are most in need and, in collaboration with the local community, provide proper infrastructure to allow the community to prosper self sufficiently.

-The Uganda School Project was set up in 2016 by a group of friends, with the aim of supporting struggling schools in Uganda.
-During our first year we supported Bumakenya Primary School, in Manafwa, Eastern Uganda.
-We established an infrastructure at the school, which included the installation of clean water source, 5 new classrooms, new teachers, sports programmes, health screening for the community, free lunch for the pupils and for the first time, clean and safe latrines.
+The Uganda School Project was set up in 2016 by a group of friends, with the aim of supporting struggling schools in rural Uganda.
+During our first years we have supported Bumakenya Primary School, in Manafwa, Eastern Uganda.
+We established an infrastructure at the school, which included the installation of clean water source, 4 new classrooms, new teachers, sports programmes, health screening for the community, free lunch for the pupils and for the first time, clean and safe latrines.

 What We've Achieved